Cobstein/QCSim/README.md

 # QCSim
-Basical numerical simulator of quantum circuits
+Basical numerical simulator of quantum circuits; very much still a work in progress.
+Hopefully have a "product" by 01/01/25